D4wnstar/aetherwisp/Analytical mechanics/Lagrangian mechanics/Central potential problems.md

 $$x=r\cos \theta,\qquad y=r\sin \theta$$
 for which
 $$L=\frac{1}{2}\mu(\dot{r}^{2}+r^{2}\dot{\theta}^{2})-V(r)$$
 You might be wondering why the switch: the answer is that our "$\mu$" particle is moving in a straight line.
-Of course: there's no angular momentum, it can't be rotating!
+But in hindsight that's *obvious*: we hand-picked the frame of reference so that there would be no angular momentum, of course it can't be rotating!
 So our angular coordinate must be *[[Lagrangian|cyclical]]* and, as such, its [[Conjugate momenta|conjugate momentum]] is another constant of motion:
 $$p_{\theta}=\frac{ \partial L }{ \partial \theta } =mr^{2}\dot{\theta}\equiv l=\text{constant}$$
 As usual, this leads to an easy first order [[Ordinary differential equation|ODE]]:
 $$\dot{ \theta}=\frac{l}{mr^{2}}$$